Lake Stevens Senior Center

 Van/Bus Trips: (Space is limited, call or come by the Center to sign-up and get more info)

-Sunday, December 7th: Danny Vernon-Elvis Christmas • Leaving the Center at 1:00 pm
+Sunday, May 3rd: Fiddler on the Roof: Senior Edition • Leaving Center at 1:00 pm

 * Volunteer Drivers Needed.
 Please Contact the Center for More Information.*